A Knife Maker Was Born

 In the 1960’s Dave’s oldest son Dale began learning the knife making business.
 Business continued to grow so, when Dale graduated from college, he returned to work in the family business making knives along side his father.

-Warther Knives have been made for many presidents and dignitaries, including:
+Warther Cutlery knives have been made for many presidents and dignitaries, including:

 • Ronald Reagan